hyscale/hyscale/README.md

 HyScale is a starting point for how a simplified service spec can allow developers to easily deploy the various (micro-)services in their app to k8s without having to wade through k8s complexities and also without having to write or maintain hundreds of lines of manifest yamls.

+## Capabilities

+**Automatic containerization & auto-generation of k8s yamls**

+HyScale offers a declarative spec for k8s abstraction using which k8s manifests & docker files are automatically generated, docker images are built & pushed to the target docker registry, and the manifests are deployed to the k8s cluster resulting in a URL.

+**App-centric abstraction**

+Some useful things you can achieve in just a few lines with HyScale's app-centric abstraction:

+1.Setting up resource-limits and enabling auto-scaling.

+2.Enabling health-checks on a http path or tcp port.

+3.Declaring volume paths for storing service data.

+4.Providing configuration properties that are automatically made available as a file within the pod and as env props in the service container.

+5.Declaring the keys for secrets such as passwords & tokens that are automatically made available from the k8s secrets store.

+6.Attaching log, monitoring and tracing agents to the service.

+7.Override or add different configurations for different environments using profiles.

+**App-centric troubleshooting ( This is currently in progress )**

+Deployment failures at kubernetes are not clear for users to proceed from the failure.
+They have to understand the terminologies & complexities of kubernetes and spend some quality time troubleshooting the issue .
+There is definitely a need to abstract kubernetes errors in app-centric deployments.

+## Getting started

 Here is what you need to do:

 <img src="docs/images/user-workflow.png" height="125" />

-HyScale offers a declarative spec for k8s abstraction using which k8s manifests & docker files are automatically generated, docker images are built & pushed to the target docker registry, and the manifests are deployed to the k8s cluster resulting in a URL.

 Here is a glimpse of what HyScale does when you invoke it

 <img src="docs/images/inside-hyscale.png" height="400" />

-To get started, install hyscale as per the below instructions & follow the [tutorial](https://www.hyscale.io/tutorial/get-started/) to deploy your first app.
+To get started, install hyscale as per the below [instructions](https://github.com/hyscale/hyscale#prerequisites) & follow the [tutorial](https://www.hyscale.io/tutorial/get-started/) to deploy your first app.

-## What's New
- 1. Autoscaling, scale your pods dynamically based on the load.
- 2. Agents as sidecars , Ex: tracing agents like envoy , logging agents like fluentd .
- 3. Profiles , override configuration on an environment basis
- 4. Kubernetes 1.14 cluster support.
+For detailed information, refer [hspec](https://github.com/hyscale/hspec/blob/master/docs/hyscale-spec-reference.md).

 ## Prerequisites
 In order to deploy your service to k8s, you must have the following configurations and installations in place on your machine from which you wish to deploy your application.